 Whichever level of support is required, carers will be at the centre of the planning and delivery of support to get the best outcomes to meet their identified needs.

 Universal practical support available to all carers

-Fife Health & Social Care Partnership recognise that all carers may, for time to time, benefit from some support.
-We have made investments in a diverse range support that are available, free of charge, to all carers.
+Fife Health & Social Care Partnership recognises that all carers may, from time to time, benefit from some support.
+We have made investments in a diverse range of support that is available, free of charge, to all carers.
 We call these universal services.